Career Map: Dental Hygienist

 Form A includes a section on professional liability insurance.
 This insurance can be obtained from:

 Please note that all registrants holding a general certificate must maintain a minimum of $1,000,000 coverage for each occurrence and with a deductible of no more than $10,000.

 You should wait to obtain your professional liability insurance until your application has been approved if your application has been referred to the Registration Committee.

 |Form B||Certificate of Professional Conduct||This form is completed by the regulatory body in any jurisdiction in which you practised dental hygiene or any other regulated profession and sent directly to the CDHO.
 This form must be current and submitted within the three months before you register, unless you have not practised in that jurisdiction since the form was received by the CDHO.|

 |Form C||Certificate of Dean or Principal of College/University Granting Diploma/Degree in Dental Hygiene||A representative from your college of graduation completes this form and sends it directly to the CDHO along with an official transcript of your results.|

 |Form D||Authorization to Release Information||This form authorizes the CDHO to verify or obtain additional information related to your application.|

-A notarized copy of the National Dental Hygiene Certification Board certificate or a letter indicating that you are not eligible to sit their examination.
+A copy of the National Dental Hygiene Certification Board certificate.

-A notarized copy of your Canadian birth certificate, current Canadian passport, citizenship card or permanent residency papers or authorization under the Immigration and Refugee Protection Act (Canada).
+A notarized copy of your Canadian birth certificate or current Canadian passport OR citizenship card OR permanent residency papers OR authorization under the Immigration and Refugee Protection Act (Canada).